-The DCM chair, which the designer couple Charles & Ray Eames designed for Vitra, belongs to the Plywood Group Collection.
-DCM stands for Dining Chair Metal and describes with that the being of the chair: It is a chair, which is suitable for every reason.
-It is a combination made of the best wood and metal.
+The DCM chair, designed for Vitra by Charles & Ray Eames, is part of the Plywood Group collection.
+DCM stands for Dining Chair Metal and already describes the essence of the chair: "The DCM is a chair that is suitable for all imaginable occasions and brings the ideal dimensions for the dining table.
+It is made of the best wood and metal.

 Designed by Charles and Ray Eames

 Charles and Ray Eames conducted experiments over many years to find new ways of adapting three-dimensionally deformed plywood to the shape of the human body in the best possible way.
 In their chair designs, the Eames often created variants by combining a seat shell with different underframes.
 Plywood Group was also available with a chromed tubular steel frame from the outset, which gave the design a greater lightness and a special tension in the contrast of two materials.